dulo-tech/xlog/README.md

     // Each log level has a corresponding string representation which is used
     // in the log messages.
 Those can be changed.
 Here we change the string
-    // representations of the xlog.Debug and xlog.Info levels from their default
+    // representations of xlog.DebugLevel and xlog.InfoLevel from their default
-    // values ("DEBUG", "INFO") to "Debug" and "Info". xlog.Levels[xlog.Debug] = "Debug"
+    // values ("DEBUG", "INFO") to "Debug" and "Info". xlog.Levels[xlog.DebugLevel] = "Debug"
-    xlog.Levels[xlog.Info] = "Info"
+    xlog.Levels[xlog.InfoLevel] = "Info"

     // The strings "stdout", "stderr", and "stdin" may be passed as a file name
     // to the logger append methods, which is useful when the files to be written